 Other 81.
 Did you interview VOLUNTEERS who may have contact with inmates/ residents/detainees in this facility?
-Yes No 82.
+YesNo a.
+Enter the total number of VOLUNTEERS who were interviewed: 1 b.
+Select which specialized VOLUNTEER role(s) were interviewed as part of this audit from the list below: (select all that apply) ■ Education/programming ■ Medical/dental ■ Mental health/counseling ■ Religious ■ Other 82.
 Did you interview CONTRACTORS who may have contact with inmates/residents/detainees in this facility?
-Yes No a.
+YesNo a.
 Enter the total number of CONTRACTORS who were interviewed: 2 b.
 Select which specialized CONTRACTOR role(s) were interviewed as part of this audit from the list below: (select all that apply) Security/detention Education/programming Medical/dental Food service Maintenance/construction Other 83.
 Provide any additional comments regarding selecting or interviewing specialized staff.
 No text provided.